uniquetrij/CarND-T2-P5-MPC/README.md

 ```

-Finally, to prevent sudden changes, I included squared errors for the change of the actuator values i.e. for steering and acceleration with weightages of 100 and 10 respectively.
+Finally, to prevent sudden changes, I included squared errors for the change of the actuator values i.e. for steering and acceleration with weights of 100 and 10 respectively.

 The `MPC::Solve()` method is responsible for optimizing the actuator values.
 The constraints of actuations are defined here as follows: